wasifekbal/reddit-clone/README.md

 ## Features
 - [x] Users can create an account and log in.
+- [ ] Todo: Users can create communities.
 - [ ] Todo: Users can create, edit and delete posts.
 - [ ] Todo: Users can upvote and downvote posts.
 - [ ] Todo: Users can comment on posts.